kapawlak/temp_lab_host/Courses/6/CL/lab2.md

 distance from the flat surface?
 Why might this be the case? ;;;Hint: look at the flat boundary, comment on the refraction which occurs there.;;;
 :::

-6. Reverse the orientation of the block such that the flat surface is towards the light source
+6. Place the concave lens on the platform.
+Again observe the refracted beams.
 :::Exercise (|1 Point)
 Can you measure the focal length of the lens?
 If you were to trace the refracted rays backwards (on the same side as the incident beams) would they converge?